 Date lodged: 15 August 2017

-To ask the Scottish Government what the impact will be on access to cross-border justice in Scotland, such as the principle of mutual recognition and direct judicial cooperation, of the UK leaving the EU.
+To ask the Scottish Government what the impact will be on Scotland's relationship with the European Court of Human Rights of the UK leaving the EU.

 The European Court of Human Rights is an institution of the Council of Europe, rather than the European Union (EU).
 The Court is established by Section II of the European Convention on Human Rights (ECHR).

 UK withdrawal from the EU will not, of itself, directly affect Scotland’s relationship with the Court or alter the UK’s status as a state party to the ECHR.